barn2plugins/easy-post-types-fields/readme.txt

 == Changelog ==

-= 1.1.7 =
+= 1.1.8 =
+Release date 29 November 2023

- * Fix: Fatal error when deleting the plugin
+ * Fix: Fatal error after trying to delete the plugin
- * Dev: Updated internal libraries and classes
- * Dev: Modified the taxonomy column in different post types
- * Dev: Tested up to WordPress 6.4
+ * Fix: Undefined variables when using the free table plugins

 See changelog.txt for more details.